portainer/portainer-docs/docs/v2.0/deploy/cli.md

 * <code>--tlskey</code>: Path to the TLS key (default: /certs/key.pem, C:\certs\key.pem on Windows)
 * <code>--tlsverify</code>: TLS support (default: false)
 * <code>--tunnel-port</code>: Specify an alternate tunnel port to use with the Edge agent.
 Use --tunnel-port 8001 with -p 8001:8001 to make the Edge agent communicate on port 8001

+## Notes

+Do you think that is missing something here?
+Contribute with this admin guide forking the repo [Portainer-Docs](https://github.com/portainer/portainer-docs) and propose changes.